The Chinese Art of Creating Wealth

 君子爱财,取之有道

-This Emphasis on being ethical in business dealings is a constant reminder for those wanting to enrich themselves.
-For example, Bi Gan is remembered not for his wealth but more so for their integrity and righteousness.
+This Emphasis on ethical business dealings is a constant reminder to those who want to enrich themselves.
+For example, Bi Gan is remembered not for his wealth but for his integrity and righteousness.

 Thus, reverence for the God of Wealth encompasses respect for ethical practices and the belief that good deeds lead to divine favour and blessings.